cisagov/cset/.github/ISSUE_TEMPLATE/bug.md

 ---

-name: "\U0001F41B Bug report"
+name: 🐛 Bug report
 about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

 ---

 ## 🐛 Bug Report